-Since then we have been assisting people at multiple points along the route:
+Since then we have assisted people at multiple points along the route:

-- In Tunisia, MSF is training local fishermen in search and rescue, and training teams from the Tunisian and Libyan Red Crescents in dead body management.
+- In Tunisia, MSF has trained local fishermen in search and rescue.
+We have also trained teams from the Tunisian and Libyan Red Crescents in dead body management.

-- MSF teams are working at multiple points along the Balkans overland route, especially at the borders of Greece, the Former Yugoslav Republic of Macedonia (FYROM), Serbia, Slovenia, Croatia and Bulgaria, providing healthcare, sanitation, food, shelter and transportation.
+- During 2015 and 2016, MSF teams provided assistance at multiple points along the Balkans overland route, especially at the borders of Greece and Serbia, providinghealthcare, sanitation, food, shelter and transportation.